nibalizer/twitch-votes/Readme.md

 ------

-Thanks to the original [https://www.twitch.tv/twitchplayspokemon](twitch plays pokemon).
+Thanks to the original [twitch plays pokemon](https://www.twitch.tv/twitchplayspokemon).
 And thanks to  [stephentoth](https://github.com/stephentoth) for their contributions.